robbin2102/deed-PWA/README.md

 ### For Meme Token Creators

-Short-term and unsteady earnings with meme tokens created and abandoned daily.
+* Short-term and unsteady earnings with meme tokens created and abandoned daily.
-High competition and lack of moat due to duplicate tokens with the same metadata.
+* High competition and lack of moat due to duplicate tokens with the same metadata.
-Difficulty in building genuine communities around memes due to duplicacy of token metadata.
+* Difficulty in building genuine communities around memes due to duplicacy of token metadata.
-Misaligned incentive structure leading to poor user experience and lower volumes and earnings.
+* Misaligned incentive structure leading to poor user experience and lower volumes and earnings.

-Deed: Bringing Utility to Meme Token Markets
+# Deed: Bringing Utility to Meme Token Markets

-Meme Token Utilities
+## Meme Token Utilities

-For Asset Owners
+### For Asset Owners

-Discover FMV (Fair Market Value) of internet assets.
+* Discover FMV (Fair Market Value) of internet assets.
-Own a locked stake in LP to earn trade fees based on trading volume.
+* Own a locked stake in LP to earn trade fees based on trading volume.
-Borrow funds against stake in LP.
+* Borrow funds against stake in LP.
-Integrate meme tokens with business to accept or make payments and offer loyalty rewards to customers.
+* Integrate meme tokens with business to accept or make payments and offer loyalty rewards to customers.

-For Traders and LPs
+### For Traders and LPs

-Trade meme tokens based on internet asset metrics data and news.
+* Trade meme tokens based on internet asset metrics data and news.
-Higher life span of tokens with real validated assets and owners.
+* Higher life span of tokens with real validated assets and owners.
-Unique tokens linked to unique assets, reducing duplicacy and confusion.
+* Unique tokens linked to unique assets, reducing duplicacy and confusion.
-High yield farms with lower risk of rug pulls.
+* High yield farms with lower risk of rug pulls.

-For Meme Token Operators
+### For Meme Token Operators
-Own or operate a unique meme token linked to an internet asset, eliminating competitors post-launch.
+* Own or operate a unique meme token linked to an internet asset, eliminating competitors post-launch.
-Build meme communities around internet assets.
+* Build meme communities around internet assets.

-Product Development
+## Product Development

-Testnet
+### Testnet

-PWA: Built using Tatum orderbook infrastructure.
+* PWA: Built using Tatum orderbook infrastructure.
-Blockchain: Utilizing Solana for blockchain infrastructure.
+* Blockchain: Utilizing Solana for blockchain infrastructure.

-Mainnet
+### Mainnet

-Utility Layer: Plan to build a utility layer between popular Solana and Ethereum DEXs using available SDKs like Jupiter (Solana).
+* Utility Layer: Plan to build a utility layer between popular Solana and Ethereum DEXs using available SDKs like Jupiter (Solana).
-One-App Solution: Users can create utility meme tokens, launch liquidity pools, and trade all within one app, benefiting from unique and utility-focused meme tokens.
+* One-App Solution: Users can create utility meme tokens, launch liquidity pools, and trade all within one app, benefiting from unique and utility-focused meme tokens.
-Adding Screenshots